How to Make Edible Water Beads

 What Do Edible Water Beads Taste Like?

 Tapioca pearl water beads are fully edible, but they’re not very tasty, so I supposed they could be considered more “taste-safe” than edible.
-Mostly they just taste like little balls of starch (though my four-year-old swears that red food colouring tastes like strawberries!).
+Mostly they just taste like little balls of starch (though my four-year-old swears that red food coloring tastes like strawberries!).

 Are Edible Water Beads A Choking Hazard?